gianfranco-s/one_crunchy_blog/README.md

 To do:
-- [ ] Change database to use MySQL
+- [ ] Change database to use MySQL, and then PostgreSQL
 - [ ] Contribution guide
 - [ ] Pull Request Template
 - [ ] Publish project